Ali Nejad: Biography

 In 2003, aboard the PartyPoker Million cruise, he met Mori Eskandani, then the tournament director of Fox Sports Networks's Poker Superstars, and the future producer of the National Heads-Up Poker Championship and Poker After Dark.
 Eskandani hired Nejad as the master of ceremonies for the Poker Superstars event in 2004, which was the beginning of a long working relationship in televised poker.

-On the 7 February 2008 episode of Poker Road Radio, Joe Sebok announced that Nejad would be the new host of the Poker Road radio podcast.
+On 7 February 2008 episode of Poker Road Radio, Joe Sebok announced that Nejad would be the new host of the Poker Road radio podcast.
 His tenure began on 26 February 2008 at the WPT Commerce event and ended right before the start of the 2009 WSOP.

+GGPoker named Nejad as a brand ambassador.